szawrowski/caitlyn/README.md

 Such types are often used in applications requiring high-precision calculations, such as financial applications, scientific research, or cryptography.

-- `pwrint_t`: Integral type of arbitrary length
+- `pwrint`: Integral type of arbitrary length
-- `pwrnum_t`: Floating point type with arbitrary precision
+- `pwrnum`: Floating point type with arbitrary precision

 **Usage**